Strangers come together to replace kids bikes stolen in Penticton - BC Local News

-A Penticton family is paying it forward after total strangers came together to replace their young children’s bikes that were stolen during an outing on New Year’s Day, Jan.
+A Penticton family is paying it forward after total strangers came together to replace their young children’s bikes that were stolen during a walk in the trails near Penticton Avenue on New Year’s Day, Jan.
 1.

 Dawn Jones and her husband were on their daily walk, up near the water treatment plant on Penticton Avenue when they met a distraught family who had just noticed their kids’ bikes stolen in the few minutes they walked away from them.